 Grow 6

-Wherever we grow food, from a windowsill at home to land in our local community, it can be fun, and good for nature, our climate and us.
-It can be overwhelming to start and keep growing, so Grow 6 keeps it simple with six crops that grow well in Scotland in a range of settings, and information and tips gleaned from Scottish growers on each crop.
-You can develop skills and knowledge and build your food-growing confidence with inspiration to keep growing.
+Wherever we grow food, from a windowsill at home or somewhere in our local community, it can be fun, good for nature, our climate and us.
+Grow 6 takes 6 simple crops, with tips gleaned from Scottish growers that can grow well anywhere and everywhere, whatever the weather!
+Develop your skills and knowledge, build food-growing confidence, and find inspiration to keep growing.

 Good Luck!